Safa-98/patient-stay-analogy/README.md

 ### Dataset
 MIMIC-III database analyzed in the study is available on PhysioNet repository.
 Here are some steps to prepare for the dataset:

- Markup : * To request access to MIMIC-III, please follow https://mimic.physionet.org/gettingstarted/access/.
-Make sure to place ```bash .csv files``` under ```bash data/mimic```.
+*To request access to MIMIC-III, please follow https://mimic.physionet.org/gettingstarted/access/.
+Make sure to place ```.csv files``` under ``` data/mimic```.
-          * With access to MIMIC-III, to build the MIMIC-III dataset locally using Postgres, follow the instructions at https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic/postgres.
+*With access to MIMIC-III, to build the MIMIC-III dataset locally using Postgres, follow the instructions at https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic/postgres.
-          * Run SQL queries to generate necessary views, please follow https://github.com/onlyzdd/clinical-fusion/tree/master/query.
+*Run SQL queries to generate necessary views, please follow https://github.com/onlyzdd/clinical-fusion/tree/master/query.